Animal care and use standards

 - Consistency in animal care and use procedures/protocols across the University.

 These standards have been developed by the University of Melbourne Animal Care and Use Standards Committee (ACUSC) in response to the current and emerging needs of the research community as well as advances in laboratory animal care.
 The ACUSC is responsible for identifying, developing and revising the standards.
-This is achieved by a consultative process that involves input from researchers, teachers, animal carers, animal welfare officers (AWOs), animal ethics committees (AECs), the Animal Ethics and Welfare Committee (AWEC), Research Ethics and Integrity (REI) and appropriate experts.
+This is achieved by a consultative process that involves input from researchers, teachers, animal carers, animal welfare officers (AWOs), animal ethics committees (AECs), the Animal Ethics and Welfare Committee (AWEC), the Office of Research Ethics and Integrity (OREI) and appropriate experts.

 The ACUSC Terms of Reference define the structure and purpose of the University of Melbourne Animal Care and Use Standards Committee.